ajberkley/canadarasp/README.md

 the complexity of writing out non-cloned grib2 files with either eccodes or libgdal.

+## Switch to AMQP downloading of data

+ECCC prefers users to use their AMQP driven downloading chain for data.
+I gave it a couple tries over the years, but never finished switching to it.

 # Some experiments
 ## Playing with WCS/WMS